-2. Lexical differences between German, Yiddish, and Danish
+1. Lexical differences between German, Yiddish, and Danish

-I will now try to show that the view that Yiddish is an OV-language like German and Dutch, not a VO-language like English or Danish, is supported by facts concerning verb particles.
+I will try to show that the view that Yiddish is an OV-language like German and Dutch, not a VO-language like English or Danish, is supported by facts concerning verb particles.

-All the Germanic languages, including English, have both separable and non-separable verbal particles (in section 1, the focus was only on separable particles):
+All the Germanic languages, including English, have both separable and non-separable verbal particles:

 '''

-(27) En. a.
+(1) En. a.
 The patient \underline{under}went an operation b.
 The ship went \underline{under} after colliding with an iceberg c.
 The lawyer \underline{off}set his travel expenses against tax d.
 The students set \underline{off} in search of the secretary's office

 '''

 The terminology used in the literature may be confusing: Sometimes the distinction is made between separable and non-separable particles, sometimes between separable and non-separable prefixes, and sometimes between particles (which are taken to be separable) and prefixes (which are taken to be non-separable).
-I shall refer to separable and non-separable particles, and I shall also refer to particle verbs, by which I mean the complex verb which is formed by a verb and a particle, e.g. undergo in (27a) and go under in (27b).
+I shall refer to separable and non-separable particles, and I shall also refer to particle verbs, by which I mean the complex verb which is formed by a verb and a particle, e.g. undergo in (1a) and go under in (1b).

-Before discussing exactly what the difference is between preverbal (non-separable) particles, (27a,c), and postverbal (separable) particles, (27b,d), I will give a brief overview of which particle verbs belong to which class.
+Before discussing exactly what the difference is between preverbal (non-separable) particles, (1a,c), and postverbal (separable) particles, (1b,d), I will give a brief overview of which particle verbs belong to which class.

-Across the three languages almost all possible combinatorial possibilities exist, i.e. not only are there particle verbs which are separable in all three languages, (28), and others which are non-separable in all three languages, (35), but there are also particle verbs which are separable in one language and non-separable in the other two or vice versa, (29), (32)-(34).
-Only two combinations are not found, (30) and (31): There would seem to be no particle verbs which are separable in German and non-separable in Yiddish.
-The particle verbs which are non-separable in German and separable in Yiddish, (32) and (33), involve only five prepositions/ particles (durch/durkh 'through', hinter 'behind', über/iber 'above', um/arum 'around', and unter 'below', see e.g. Olsen 1997:11 ff., Zifonun et al. 1997:2088 on their special properties).
+Across the three languages almost all possible combinatorial possibilities exist, i.e. not only are there particle verbs which are separable in all three languages, (2), and others which are non-separable in all three languages, (9), but there are also particle verbs which are separable in one language and non-separable in the other two or vice versa, (3), (6)-(8).
+Only two combinations are not found, (4) and (5): There would seem to be no particle verbs which are separable in German and non-separable in Yiddish.
+The particle verbs which are non-separable in German and separable in Yiddish, (6) and (7), involve only five prepositions/particles (durch/durkh 'through', hinter 'behind', über/iber 'above', um/arum 'around', and unter 'below', see e.g. Olsen 1997:11 ff., Zifonun et al. 1997:2088 on their special properties).

-The following table only includes one example of each particle in each of the groups, and it only contains particle verbs which are clearly semantically parallel across the three languages. "+" means separable particle/prefix, "-" means non-separable particle/prefix:2
+The following table only includes one example of each particle in each of the groups, and it only contains particle verbs which are clearly semantically parallel across the three languages. "+" means separable particle/prefix, "-" means non-separable particle/prefix:1